pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/03-createUser(auth & authorize).md

 k certifcate approve <csr-name>

 #once approved check the status section to get the issued certificate
-the above cert is used to authenticate upon each kubectl common, cert is moved to file called kubeconfig
+the above cert is used to authenticate upon each kubectl cmd, cert is moved to file called kubeconfig

 default location $HOME/.kube/config
 kubectl can we used to access multiple cluster with multiple user, this is controlled by kubeconfig file